basilcea/CovPort/README.md

 - AutoMapper included in the Infrastructure layer to map Dbreader to class properties.
 - space.SpacesAvailable removed from Logic to ensure thread safety.
 Available Spaces are now calculated, i.e ```SpaceCreated - existingBookings```
 - Space Entity now has boolean property ```Closed```
 - Background Worker created that closes all previous spaces of past dates and their corresponding booking.It runs every midnight (12:00).
+Worker runs on a new instance of Dbcontext to prevent DbContext threading issues for operations running in parallel.
 - IWorker Interface and WorkerService created respectively
 - To Start Worker
 ```bash